 "He that dwelleth in the secret place of the Most High shall abide under the shadow of the Almighty.

-I will say of the LORD, 'He is my refuge and my fortress; my God, in Him will I trust.'"
+'He is my refuge and my fortress; my God, in Him will I trust.'"

 (Psalm 91:1,2)